Rwanda's Mountain Gorillas.

 • Return to your lodge for time at leisure.

-• Second gorilla trek, if you have opted for this (at additional cost).
-Other options (most at additional cost): golden monkey trek in Volcanoes National Park, Gisenyi on Lake Kivu, Imbabazi Orphanage, climb Visoke and Muhavura volcanoes, or Dian Fossey's grave site.
+• Second gorilla trek, if you have opted for this.
+Other options (most at additional cost): golden monkey trek in Volcanoes National Park, Gisenyi on Lake Kivu, climb Bisoke or Muhavura volcanoes, or visit Dian Fossey's grave site.
 Or leisure time in and around the lodge.

 • Drive to Kigali.